dudupo/Academic/README.md

 The [draft](https://github.com/dudupo/Academic/blob/master/projects/pdfs/Classiq.pdf) is
 far from being complete and contains mistakes, faults, and alternations in the notation :see_no_evil:.

 ### Local Testability and qPCP.
-Making baby steps towards the holy grill, we conjecture that property 1 defined in the NLTES recent papers combined with code in which the dual cx equals cx yields a good quantum LTC.
-Furthermore, there is a reason to suspect that property 1 holds for any css code with some expansion property.
-Unfortunately, we still don't understand the recent construction enough to ask if the case above is possible.
+(Currently My Main Project).
+Making baby steps towards the holy grill.
+It's clear that there is a deep connection between CSS orthogonality and Local testibility.
+As we have local decodibility of low erorr weight since the imerging of the good codes themselfs, The testability problem is reduced for testing high weigh errors.
+In the mean time, proving that $ C_{x}, c_{z} $ are CSS pair obtains upperbond on the the weight of codewords in $ C_{z}^{\perp} $, Furthemore the squares complex of the recent constructions gurrentes that the result of local views correction is a code word of $C_{x}$.

+We are trying to figuring out how one canlift the diminsion of the complex to obtain a system in which the $C_{x}$ is also subspace of larger code $C_{w}$.
+We are still not there yet, but the work is starting to come into shap.
+Noitce that that Lemma 2 is completle nouncence (And the probabiliy not the only fault). [draft] (https://github.com/dudupo/Academic/blob/master/projects/pdfs/ltc.pdf).

 ### Quantum version of FLP impossibility.
 We are trying to formulate reliability in a quantum distributed environment,